Why do moms get angry?

-I have found that in my pre-kids life I could have more than enough time for myself and work on my problems sitting alone.
+I have found that in my pre-kids’ life, I could have more than enough time for myself and work on my problems sitting alone.
 But after kids, we rarely get the privacy to remain undisturbed for some time.

-And at the same time, you have many responsibilities of cooking, getting them to sleep, eat, etc that could also lead to overwhelm when you are already stressed.
+And at the same time, you have many responsibilities of cooking, getting them to sleep, eat, etc which could also lead to overwhelm when you are already stressed.
 In such moments it’s easy to take our anger elsewhere – on our kids.

 So what are moms to do?